-Note Whenever you anticipate a temporary workload change that your users, notify them through broadcasts, text, or both, it notices.
+Whenever you anticipate a temporary workload change that will affect your users, notify them through broadcasts, text, or both, in the system notices.

+Chapter 2.
 Performance Options

 Generally, system performance problems are the result of the following:

 - Poor operation

 - Lack of understanding of the work load and its operational ramifications

 - Lack of resources

 - Poor application design

 - Human error

 - A combination of these factors